 It could be less costly than you think

 You could be in for a pleasant surprise at just how inexpensive CVL costs actually are.
-Talking to one of the licensed and regulated insolvency practitioners at Wilson Field is a good way to be informed about costs, the payment structure and whether CVL is feasible.
+Talking to one of our licensed and regulated insolvency practitioners is a good way to be informed about costs, the payment structure and whether CVL is feasible.
 It may be possible that we operate on a basis of a fixed fee, whereby we agree to cap fees at a specific level.